 - Over 66,600 ft. of distribution pipeline.

 - 1 High-Lift Service pumping station

 - Clear Well (370,000 gal)

 The water distribution system has been leak checked, and repairs made.
 Several leaks traced to the customer’s side were detected and customers notified.
 The water treatment and distribution system is currently operating as efficiently as possible and providing water to customers in compliance with all applicable water quality standards.
 The 12-month averaged increase in the Spring Valley Water’s customer base was less than 1%.
-The original water system was constructed for a much smaller community than presently exists, with less than ideal materials and design and during a time well before District staff had any role or oversight of the system, and maintenance continues to be a challenge.
+The original water system was constructed for a much smaller community than presently exists, with less than ideal materials and design, during a time well before District staff had any role or oversight of the system.
+Maintenance continues to be a challenge.